 Joshua Mack, a native New Yorker who has always lived between the East and Hudson Rivers, has a B.A. from Columbia and an M.A. from NYU, both in Art History.
 He works as an independent curator and since 2004 has written about contemporary art, politics, and opera for Modern Painters, Time Out New York, and Art Review.
 Prior to writing regularly, he cared for his beloved and aged grandmother and worked as an art dealer.
 Rarely more than a few days and a subway ride from his next psychiatrist appointment, he lives in Chelsea with his boyfriend, Ron, and 2000 sock monkeys.

 Daniel Massey covers the New York City economy, labor, immigration, housing, and economic development for Crain’s New York Business.
 Before Crain’s, Daniel worked at the Star-Ledger, where he wrote a six-part series on a soldier nearly killed in a roadside bombing in Baghdad.
 He reported for Newsday and he covered Queens for the Times Ledger, earning the New York State Press Association’s Rookie Reporter of the year award.
 In 2003, Daniel produced Persons of Interest—on Muslims detained after Sept.
 11— which was an official selection of the Sundance, Rotterdam, Locarno and Human Rights Watch film festivals.
 His book on the role Nelson Mandela’s alma mater played in the South African liberation movement was published this past spring as part of the University of South Africa Press Hidden Histories series.
-Daniel holds MA degrees from the CUNY Graduate School of Journalism and the University of Fort Hare, South Africa and a BA from Brown University.
+Daniel holds MA degrees from the Craig Newmark Graduate School of Journalism at CUNY and the University of Fort Hare, South Africa and a BA from Brown University.
 He was born in Washington Heights and raised in the Bronx.

 Trish Milnamow has a BA in Communications from Temple University.
 She has been published as a guest columnist in the Philadelphia Daily News and has written short stories.
 She is currently working on a memoir about growing up Catholic in a working class neighborhood in the Philadelphia area.